Judith Hoffman - Obituary

 She is survived by her children, Barbara Wood of Denton, Tina Willey of Salisbury and Denise Abbott of Lathrop, Calif.; three grandchildren; a great-grandson; a brother, Allen Abbott; and several nieces and nephews.
 In addition to her parents, she was preceded in death by her brother, Charles Abbott Jr.

-A memorial service will be held at 1 p.m.
+A memorial service was held at 1 p.m.
 Saturday, Sept.
-19, 2020, at The Siloam House of Fellowship in Fruitland, where friends may call from noon to 1 p.m.
+19, 2020, at The Siloam House of Fellowship in Fruitland, where friends called from noon to 1 p.m.
 Arrangements are in the care of Hinman Funeral Home of Princess Anne.